We allow pupils to wear a range of options linked to our school colours and traditional uniform:

 Sweatshirts and polo shirts with the school logo can be purchased from:

 - Cliff’s Menswear, Printing Office Street, Doncaster

-- Tesco and Asda have a range of uniform options
+Tesco, Asda and other supermarkets have a range of lower cost uniform options without logos.

 Make-up and false eyelashes are not permitted.
 It is not deemed appropriate or necessary for children aged 3-11 to wear make-up in the school environment.
 If pupils bring items of make-up to school, staff will retain these until the end of the school day.
 Parents/carers may collect these from the school office at the end of the day.